These Were The Most Dangerous Christmas Toys EVER!

 Hoverboards

-Did you notice how fast hoverboards came around then vanished?
+Did you wonder why hoverboards came around quickly and then vanished?

-The answer was that a lot of people got hurt, world wide.
+The answer is that a lot of people got hurt, worldwide.

 Gilbert U-283 Atomic Energy Lab